 - Mix the breakfast cake ingredients separately.

 - first mix the flour and the baking powder making sure the baking powder is dispersed evenly.
 I use a wire whisk to blend it well.

-- Slowly add the flour mixture in small batches so it doesnt fly all over.
+- Slowly add the flour mixture in small batches to the mixing bowl so it doesn’t fly all over.
 You’ll mix until all the dry ingredients are incorporated.

 - At this point you can add the blueberries by hand.
 Mix them with broad stirring motion trying to mix just enough that they are spread throughout.
 Over mixing them will turn your batter blue!

-- The dough will be thick so you can use a spatula to put in a prepared pan. (see photo below)
+- The mixture is a dense batter so you can use a spatula to put in a prepared baking dish.

-- Sprinkle streusel topping evenly over the top.
+- Sprinkle crumbly streusel topping evenly over the top of the dthick batter..

-- Bake until a toothpick or knife come out cleanly.
+- Bake until a knife or toothpick inserted to the center of the cake comes out cleanly.

-PRO TIP: When putting the streusel on top, use your hands to make large clumps.
+PRO TIP: /When putting the streusel on top, use your hands to make large clumps.
 As you spread the streusel topping over the blueberry buckle batter pay careful attention that the clumps stay large.
-Some breakage is good, but this way you will have big bites of struessel with both soft inside and crunchy outside after baking!
+Some small pieces are ok, but this way you will have big bites of streusel with both soft inside and crunchy outside after baking!

 Tips when making blueberry coffee cake: